 Then, gather your ingredients.

-- liquid to pack your meat (you can choose tomato juice, broth made from the meat you will pack, beef stock, or plain boiling water)
+• liquid to pack your meat (you can choose tomato juice, broth, beef stock, or plain boiling water)

 Brown meat and vegetables in a heavy skillet.
 I like my cast iron Dutch oven best.
 It is heavy to nicely brown the meat, while the sides keep the splattering to a minimum.
 When I’m canning venison, I brown a lot of meat, so this works well for me.
 You could also use a regular skillet.
 Whatever works!